In an ever-connected world, it can be hard to plan a fully unplugged getaway.

-Reaching this coastal Alaskan lodge on Fox Island requires a 12-mile boat ride from Seward to arrive.
+Reaching this coastal lodge on Fox Island, Alaska, requires a 12-mile boat ride from Seward.
 The eight-guest cabin property and its main lodge are nestled in the woods between a pristine pebble beach and a quiet lagoon.

-Relying on renewable energy as a power source, but backed up by propane generators, the cabins go without electrical outlets, TVs, radios or phones (emergency communication access is available, in case of a serious issue).
+Relying on renewable energy as a power source (but backed up by propane generators), the cabins go without electrical outlets, TVs, radios or phones.
+(Don’t worry: emergency communication access is available in case of a serious issue.)
 Guests can also hike or kayak or learn more about the area’s marine life from on-staff naturalists.

-Osprey Cabin in Lake Metigoshe State Park – North Dakota
+Osprey Cabin, Lake Metigoshe State Park, North Dakota

-This backcountry cabin within this state park in northern North Dakota is accessible by one of two ways – a 2-mile hike or a 1.5-mile canoe ride and short portage.
-It’s also retro in a rural way.
-It sleeps up to six with two full beds and two twin beds and includes a wood-burning stove, with supplied wood to fuel it, and a lantern with propane cylinders.
+This backcountry cabin within a state park in northern North Dakota is accessible by one of two ways: a two-mile hike or a 1.5-mile canoe ride and short portage.
+Once you get there, you can expect throwback rural simplicity.
+The property sleeps up to six with two full beds and two twin beds and includes a wood-burning stove, with supplied wood to fuel it, and a lantern with propane cylinders.

 Now here comes the hard part: along with no electricity or cell service, a vault toilet is available onsite, but water has to be packed in.
 Head down more than eight miles of trails open to hikers and mountain bikers and go swimming or boating within small lakes.